aikige/qr_with_logo/README.md

 This module sets QR Code error correction level to Q, in this case error correction capability is approximately 25%.

-By default, this script draws logo using 25% of QR code width, this means 6.25% of QR code modules are hidden by logo and this is within the ratio can be corrected by error correction.
+By default, this script draws logo using 25% of QR code width, this means 6.25% of QR code modules are hidden by the logo and this is within the ratio can be corrected by error correction.

 ## Reference